Shivaji1902/data-analyst-jigar/README.md

 6-	Conclusion:
 o	Discuss the implications of the findings and suggest further analyses or data-driven decisions that could be explored, such as building predictive models to classify survival based on passenger features.
 Tools and Technologies:
-•	Python (Pandas, NumPy, Matplotlib, Seaborn)
+•	Python (Pandas, NumPy, Matplotlib, Seaborn
-•	Jupyter Notebook for interactive data exploration
-•	Any additional data visualization tools like Tableau or Power BI (optional)
 Deliverables:
 •	A comprehensive Jupyter Notebook containing all steps of the analysis, including code, visualizations, and narrative explanations of findings.
 •	A presentation summarizing key insights and visualizations for stakeholders or peers.